JetBrains/teamcity-documentation/topics/powershell.md

 ## Handling Output

-To properly handle non\-ASCII output from PowerShell, the correct encoding must be set both on the PowerShell side and on the TeamCity side.
+To properly handle non-ASCII output from PowerShell, the correct encoding must be set both on the PowerShell side and on the TeamCity side.
-* To set the output encoding for PowerShell to UTF\-8, add the following line to the beginning of your PowerShell script:
+* To set the output encoding for PowerShell to UTF-8, add the following line to the beginning of your PowerShell script:

     ```Shell